Víctor Carranza

 Víctor Carranza Niño (8 October 1935 – 4 April 2013), often referred to as Don Víctor was a Colombian emerald dealer and the owner of emerald mines in the Boyacá mountains (a forested area not far from Bogotá), widely known as Colombia's "emerald czar."
 The economy of the area around the mines is dependent on the trade.
+Carranza faced several legal challenges and investigations throughout his life.
+In 1998, he was arrested and imprisoned on charges of forming paramilitary groups.
+In 2012, he was again investigated for alleged links to paramilitary activities and crimes such as homicide, forced displacement, and conspiracy.

 Early life

 Víctor Carranza was born in the small town of Guateque, Boyacá, in a very poor family of farmers and pig growers.
 He had dropped school already at 2nd grade, and by age 8 he was already involved in emerald business, by scratching the soil for the gemstones, and then a few years later as a mine worker in Chivor.
 He started making money after moving to Gachalá, in 1947, where he found three large sources.
 He found his first emerald mine in 1960, Peñas Blancas, and from then on his influence and power kept increasing, expanding his business by associating with others, buying share rights from new mines in Muzo and Quípama, and selling emeralds in Europe, thanks particularly to his business with lawyer Juan Beetar Down, who took Carranza to many countries and opened to him the doors of political influence and taught him in the art of diplomacy, leading to even meet often with presidents.
 The money flowing in from the newfound mines soon became a matter of conflict and in the 1960s a series of vendettas and disputes gave rise to the so-called "first green war," which he not only survived but used in his favor to increase his power.
 He had already made a name as a wealthy and stingy man, but also as a violent man, surrounded by armed bodyguards.